humer/ansible/README.md

-# ansible
+# Ansible scripts
-## first attempts to work with ansible
+## Working with ansible
-here are the main configurations for started playing with asible.
+here are the main scripts for playing with asible.

-## Links to the useful documentation
+The lab requiers 4 linux servers, in this case Ubuntu 18.04 LTS Servers role assignements could be seen in the hosts file.

+## Useful docs
 [Official documentation](https://docs.ansible.com/ansible/latest/)